 522. RIGHT TO MAKE OPENING STATEMENT.

-(a) Each witness testifying on behalf of the Executive Branch, including an agency, entity, board, commission, or independent agency of the Executive Branch must submit written testimony to the chair of the committee before which he or she is to testify at least 48 business hours before the commencement of a hearing.
-This requirement may be waived by the presiding chairperson if he or she determines there is good cause.
+(a) Each witness testifying on behalf of the Executive Branch, including an agency, entity, board, commission, or independent agency of the Executive Branch must submit written testimony to the chair of the committee before which the witness is to testify at least 48 business hours before the commencement of a hearing or roundtable.
+This requirement may be waived by the presiding chairperson if the presiding chairperson determines there is good cause.

-(b) Any witness testifying at a hearing or roundtable may submit an opening statement, which shall be placed in the record of the hearing or roundtable.
-The presiding member may permit the witness to read his or her statement at the hearing or roundtable.
+(b) Any witness testifying at a hearing or roundtable may submit an opening statement, which shall be placed in the record of the hearing or roundtable if timely submitted.
+The presiding member may permit the witness to read the witness’s statement at the hearing or roundtable.

 D. RECORD OF HEARINGS.